Mine & Mint Proof-of-Work Tokens on Avalanche

 Price Risk

-There is no assurance regarding the price of the XPower or APower tokens (w.r.t. to any other currency or commodity).
+There is no assurance regarding the price of the XPower XPOW or APower APOW tokens and NFTs (w.r.t. to any other currency or commodity).
 It is completely up to the invisible hand of the free market to decide that.
 Further, any forward looking statement expressed in this document may be subject to change and is not to be relied on.

 Privacy Risk